-The two basic categories of hydroponic systems are Solution, or Liquid Culture and Medium, or Aggregate Culture.
-In a Solution system, such as Aeroponics or Nutrient Film Technique the plants grow directly in the nutrient-filled solution.
-This type of setup works best with a fast growing, shallow-rooted plants such as lettuce, spinach, radishes, and herbs.
+The two basic categories of hydroponic systems are solution (liquid or medium) or aggregate culture (sometimes called sand or gravel culture).
+In a solution system, such as aeroponics or Nutrient Film Technique, the plants grow directly in a nutrient-filled solution.
+This type of setup works best with fast-growing, shallow-rooted plants such as lettuce, spinach, radishes, and herbs.

-Medium systems, such as Wick Systems or Ebb & Flow systems, utilize a growing medium such as gravel, sand or Hydroton.
-Because the medium provides a good support for heavy plants, these setups work well for vegetables and herbs with deep roots such as comfrey, chicory, and beets, or those that are more top-heavy and need support such as beans, tomatoes, squash and cucumbers.
+Medium-based systems, such as Wick Systems or Ebb and Flow systems, use a growing medium such as gravel, sand, or Hydroton clay pebbles.
+Because the medium provides good support for heavy plants, these setups work well for vegetables and herbs with deep roots, such as comfrey, chicory, and beets, or those that are more top-heavy and need support, such as beans, tomatoes, squash, and cucumbers.

-Space is a big factor to consider when choosing which plants to grow in your hydro garden.
+Space is an important factor to consider when choosing the plants to grow in your hydroponic garden.
 If you only have a small space to dedicate to your garden, you would do best to avoid squash, melons, and other large plants.
-Although technically you could grow these in a small system, you will never get the same quality of fruits or vegetables on your plants as those that have adequate space to grow.
-In small systems, the easiest and most rewarding choices are leafy greens and herbs.
-These are plants that grow quickly, can be continually harvested and do not need a lot of space to expand or develop fruit.
+Although technically you could grow these in a small system, you will never achieve the same quality of fruits or vegetables as those that have adequate space to grow.

-If you have a large space such as a greenhouse, garage or patio, you can move up to a more advanced system and grow those voluminous plants that need trellises and deep root support.
+If you have a large space such as a greenhouse, garage, or patio, you can move up to a more advanced system and grow the plants that need trellises and deep root support.
 Large gardens are perfect for experimentation—you could also try producing multiple different varieties of your favorite fruits and vegetables.